Ciao

 • Phone +359 878 898 712

-• HIGHER EDUCATION University of Oxford
+• MPhil Late Antique and Byzantine Studies, University of Oxford

 I am an early career scholar with interests in the economic and social history of the Eastern Mediterranean between the 5th and 10th centuries.
 My work adopts an interdisciplinary methodology drawing on fields as diverse as numismatics, artifact studies, literary studies, epigraphy, and even international relations to explore the lives of non-elite people (e.g. merchants, peasants, migrants) in the pivotal period of transition from the Late Antique to the Early Medieval world.
-Currently, I am working on my research on 13th-century Byzantine coin imitations as part of my master thesis for the degree in Late Antique and Byzantine Studies at the University of Oxford.
-My dream is to become a leading scholar in the fields of Late Roman, Byzantine, and Medieval history.
+My proposed PhD project at Princeton University aims to investigate the identity and self-presentation of merchants in the Eastern Mediterranean between the Late Roman Empire and the High Middle Ages.
+My dream is to become a leading scholar in the fields of Late Roman, Byzantine, and Medieval economic history.

 Download Resume